allianzeinfosoft-sudo/e-office-dubai/README.md

 Provide User-Friendly Interface: Offer an intuitive and easy-to-use experience for all users.

 3. Key Features
-Employee Management:
+   1. Employee Management:
+       a).
 Employee registration and onboarding
+       b).
 Employee profiles with detailed information
+       c).
 Employee directory and search functionality

-Leave Management:
+   3. Leave Management:
+       a).
 Attendance
+       b.)
 Leave applications and approvals
+       c).
 Leave tracking and reporting
+       d).
 Leave policy management

-Performance Management:
+  4. Performance Management:
+      a).
 Performance reviews and appraisals
+      b).
 Goal setting and tracking
+      c).
 Employee feedback and recognition

-Payroll Processing:
+  6. Payroll Processing:
+      a).
 Salary calculations and processing
-Tax deductions and other statutory compliances
+      b).
+Tax deductions and other statutory compliances c).
 Payslip generation and distribution

 Recruitment Management:
 Job postings and applications